What is Black Oxide Coating? Ask the Pros

-Manufacturers choose black oxide as an inexpensive way to improve steel compared to other coatings and blends.
-Two most popular benefits of this material include corrosion resistance and reduced friction.
+The best drill bits use more expensive coatings or materials.
+Still, black oxide has its uses.
+Manufacturers choose it as an inexpensive way to improve steel compared to other coatings and blends.
+The two most popular benefits of this material include corrosion resistance and reduced friction.
 Both are relatively minor improvements, but it does give the product a bump up over bare steel.

-Black oxide coatings also gives products a nice finish for a tactical look.
+Black oxide coatings also give products a nice finish for a tactical look.
 It takes on the sheen of the original steel, so some appear glossy while others have a non-reflective matte finish.

 - Better lubrication between parts